sagemath/trac_to_gh/Issue 1415.md

 # Issue 1415: FLINT 1.0 (from 2.9.alpha1) fails to compile with gcc 4.3 prerelease

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1415

 Original creator: cwitty